 Your best course of action is to get your water tested and compile as much information as possible about your water supply source, well construction, surrounding land-use, and local geology.
 If you do have a copper problem, there are water treatment technologies available now that can reduce or even remove copper from your drinking water or prevent the copper from even entering the water.
 With respect to water testing, you should do a first flush test of the water for copper, lead, zinc, and microbiological contaminants, and then a flushed test and check the water for microbiological contaminants and a comprehensive water quality test that includes trace metals, general water quality, and an assessment of the corrosion potential of your drinking water.

 Level 1 Testing is done with simple observations that an individual can make with their own senses such as sight, smell, and taste.
 These observations can be readily apparent or can be observed as they change over time.
 In addition, accessible related information about the home can also be used to narrow down the cause of your water issues.

 The symptoms/sources for copper in the water include:

 Level 2 Testing is Do-It-Yourself testing that can be done in your own home using a Testing Kit.
 After you’ve done Level 1 Testing, Level 2 Testing can confirm if your observations are correct.
 If your test results reveal the presence of a contaminant that is cause for concern, you can either proceed to determine the best treatment (see below) or continue to Level 3 Testing.

 If your water shows symptoms of a problem, we would recommend these in-home screening tests.
-For users that have their own private water source, we recommend the Test Assured Kit that includes a TDS (total dissolved solids) meter.

 <div class="product-note in-L6-bromate">Note: If the concentration is < 0.01 mg/L</div>